osquery/foundation/docs/office-hours/20191029_meeting_notes.md

 that's happened off GitHub.
 (It's sounds like this work is a bit on hold.)

-Alex mentiones that bypassing along isn't a big win, since you still need to cache the events.
+Alex mentions that bypassing along isn't a big win, since you still need to cache the events.
 He's got a couple of upcoming PRs that help with this path.